-Workplace bullying is normally assessed either by using the respondents’ feeling of being victimized by bullying (e.g., [9]), usually according to a given specific definition of the phenomenon, or according to the respondents’ perception of being exposed to a range of specific bullying behaviours described without explicit reference to the term bullying (e.g., [28]).
-The first method is the so-called self-labelling approach, which, however, is very subjective and strongly influenced by personality and emotional and cognitive factors, including possible misperception.
-The second method is the behavioural experience method, which is generally believed to be more objective because it is relatively less exposed to the effect of personal factors.
-Thus, in the present study, we used the latter approach and assessed bullying with the Italian version of the Short Negative Acts Questionnaire (S-NAQ) [29], which has been validated in Italy with an ad hoc study [30].
-The scale consists of 9 items investigating how often the respondent has experienced a variety of negative behaviours at work during the last six months.
-One example item is “Someone withholding information, which affects your performance” and workers could answer on a 5-point Likert scale ranging from 1 (never) to 5 (daily).
-Items were then averaged.
-The S-NAQ has shown psychometric properties using Italian data, which are entirely comparable to those of the original and longer (i.e., 22-item) version, for example, in terms of associations with variables of mental health and well-being [30].
+Workplace bullying is normally assessed either by using the respondents’ feelings of being victimized by bullying (e.g., [9]), usually according to a given specific definition of the phenomenon, or according to the respondents’ perception of being exposed to a range of specific bullying behaviors described without explicit reference to the term “bullying” (e.g., [28]).
+The first method is the so-called self-labeling approach; however, this approach is very subjective and strongly influenced by personality, emotional, and cognitive factors, including possible misperceptions.
+The second method is the behavioral experience method, which is generally believed to be more objective because it is relatively less exposed to the effect of personal factors.
+Thus, in the present study, we used the latter approach and assessed bullying using the Italian version of the Short Negative Acts Questionnaire (S-NAQ) [29], which has been validated in Italy with an ad hoc study [30].
+The scale consists of 9 items that investigate how often the respondent has experienced a variety of negative behaviors at work during the previous six months.
+One example item is “Someone withholding information, which affects your performance.”
+Respondents answer using a 5-point Likert (1 = never to 5 = daily).
+Item scores are averaged to provide an overall score.
+Using Italian data, the S-NAQ has exhibited psychometric properties entirely comparable to those of the original, longer (i.e., 22-item) version of the scale, for example, in terms of associations with mental health variables and well-being [30].

 Job-related strain was measured through the dimension of emotional exhaustion of the Maslach Burnout Inventory General Survey (MBI-GS: [31]; Italian version [32]).
-The 5-item scale was scored on a 7-point frequency Likert scale (0 = never to 6 = every day).
-One example item is as follows: “I feel emotionally drained from my work.”
-Items were then averaged.
+The five items of the scale are each scored in terms of frequency using a 7-point Likert scale (0 = never to 6 = every day).
+One example item is “I feel emotionally drained from my work.”
+Items are averaged to produce an overall score.

-Musculoskeletal disorders were measured through 4 items related to four different parts of the body: low back, upper back, neck, and shoulders.
-The question was, “During the past 12 months have you had pain, aching, stiffness, burning, numbness, or tingling (“pins and needles”) in any areas of the following that occurred more than three times or at least more than a week?”
-The possible answers were either yes or no.
+Musculoskeletal disorders were assessed through four items related to four different parts of the body: low back, upper back, neck, and shoulders.
+The question was, “During the past 12 months have you had pain, aching, stiffness, burning, numbness, or tingling (‘pins and needles’) in any areas of the following that occurred more than three times or at least more than a week?”
+The possible answers were either “yes” or “no.”

-In addition to those variables, possible confounding variables were included: gender, age, organizational role, type of contract.
-Furthermore, as participants were working in a large retail company, we introduced physical job demand measured with the Italian version [33] of Karasek’s [34] Job Content Questionnaire as a control variable.
-The scale consists of 5 items with response options ranging from 1 (strongly disagree) to 4 (strongly agree).
+In addition, possible confounding variables were included: gender, age, organizational role, and type of contract.
+Furthermore, as participants were working in a large retail company, we introduced physical job demands, as measured using the Italian version [33] of Karasek’s [34] Job Content Questionnaire, as a control variable.
+The scale consists of five items with response options ranging from 1 (strongly disagree) to 4 (strongly agree).
 One example item is “I am often required to move or lift very heavy loads on my job.”
-Items were then averaged.
+Items are averaged to produce an overall score.

-2.3.
 Statistical Analysis